stanislavlevin/pyproject_installer/README.md

     tool is asked to uninstall a project but finds no RECORD file, it may suggest that the tool named in INSTALLER may be able to do the uninstallation.

+- Built distribution can be checked within Python virtual environment with the help of `run` command.

 ## Usage